 BEST PLACES TO STAY IN BARCELONA

 3. Oia, Santorini

-Santorini is undoubtedly the most famous island in Greece – for a good reason!
-Seeing the white washed cliff-side towns, the deep blue roofs and the endless views of the shimmering sea is a true bucket list experience.
 Santorini (officially known as Thira) is part of the Cycladic island group on the Aegean Sea, located roughly halfway between Athens and Crete.
+Santorini is undoubtedly one of the most beautiful islands in Greece – seeing the white washed cliff-side towns, the deep blue roofs and the endless views of the shimmering sea is a true bucket list experience.

 Sitting in the northwest corner of the island, the city of Oia is the most famous place in Santorini thanks to its postcard perfect views.
 If you’re visiting Santorini for the first time you should spend at least one night in Oia to be able to witness one of the best sunsets in Santorini.
 Oia is packed with many amazing hotels, blue domed churches and great local restaurants so there is no shortage of things to do in the city.